 In Dubai, employers can, based on the nationality of an applicant, decide whether they will be hired or not.
-Citizenship is also a significant factor in determining their salary: Emiratis and Westerners are paid the highest; followed by the Arabs in general and then by Asians and Africans.
+Citizenship is also a significant factor in determining their salary; Emiratis and Westerners are paid the highest; followed by Arabs, Asians and Africans.

-You may also not be surprised to find out that the inclusion of a candidate’s nationalist is a must and its omission can result in the application being unsuccessful.
+The inclusion of a candidate’s nationality is a must in Dubai and its omission can result in the application being unsuccessful.

 The UK’s Civil Service guidelines state:

-In this case, applicants should clearly state that they meet this requirement in order to avoid delaying their job application.
+In this case, all applicants should clearly state that they meet this requirement to avoid delays with their job application.

 You should mention your nationality with other personal information such as your name, address, telephone number and email address: